zimagi-archive/modx-theme-data-visualizer/README.md

 ## \_data Directory

-This directory is composed of a series of xaml files with all the information that will be set in the database when running `gitify build -f` in the command line in the web root.
+This directory is composed of a series of xaml files with all the information that will be set in the database.
+Run the following commands to start the process:

+`gitify package:install --all`
+`gitify build`

 ## assets/themes/zimagi_data_visualizer